victor-cebo/business_analysis/README.md

+## Business Objective
-## Business task: Analyze popular smart device user habits and trends to expand their market strategy
+Analyze popular smart device user habits and trends to expand their market strategy